h3rald/h3rald/contents/now.md

 Right now, I am focusing on:

 * Making my web sites (this one in particular) smaller and less bloated, because [the small web is beautiful](https://benhoyt.com/writings/the-small-web-is-beautiful/])
+* Tinkering with my own ecosystem of tools, and evaluating the possibility of open sourcing more of them.
-* Learning about [Uxn](https://wiki.xxiivv.com/site/uxn.html), the [Varvara](https://wiki.xxiivv.com/site/varvara.html) computer system, and the [Uxntal](https://wiki.xxiivv.com/site/uxntal.html) assembly language, with the aim to contribute to this ecosystem and leverage it to create my own _sustainable_ applications.
+* Try learning about [Uxn](https://wiki.xxiivv.com/site/uxn.html), the [Varvara](https://wiki.xxiivv.com/site/varvara.html) computer system, and the [Uxntal](https://wiki.xxiivv.com/site/uxntal.html) assembly language, with the aim to contribute to this ecosystem and leverage it to create my own _sustainable_ applications.
 * Learning more and more from the members of the Merveilles community

 ### Semper exploro